jodalyst/6302View_v3/README.md

-# Overview of new System
+# Status of Current Build

+This repo houses a current standalone build of the whole microcontroller-to-javascript infrastructure.

+## Software-Side Overview

+Currently, the browser/client-side interface

+## MCU-Side Overview

 This new interface utilizes direct websocket connection between the ESP32 and a hosted website.
 It should require minimal installation on the part of the student (no Python, Flask, or threading cludges.)

-The only thing it requires are two libraries to be installed in your Arduino IDE.
-To do this move a copy of the `Six302` library and a copy of the `ESP32-Websocket` library to your library folder for you Arduino (on Mac this is usually located under `Documents>Arduino>libraries`).
+The only thing it requires are two libraries to be installed in your Arduino IDE (assuming your Arduino IDE has the ESP32 Arduino Core installed.
+Instructions are found here: <a href="https://github.com/espressif/arduino-esp32" target="_blank">here</a>).
+Installing these two additional libraries involves moving a copy of the `Six302` library and a copy of the `ESP32-Websocket` library to your library folder for you Arduino (on Mac this is usually located under `Documents>Arduino>libraries`).

 Once installed, you only need to include the `Six302` library and then go to a site that hosts the GUI backend (note you can either do this locally with a Python Flask server if you'd like) or a remotely-hosted site.